jamiebuilds/documentation-handbook/README.md

   next, point the user to the next page and make sure it follows naturally.
 - Gently introduce a guide before diving into technical details.
 This gives context and readers are more likely to stay engaged longer.
+- Tell one story at a time.
+You can re-explain the same concepts from different perspectives or for different use-cases.
+- Don't clutter explanations with overly detailed examples.
+You don't need to implement a game of sudoku to explain how you might use your library with it.
+  Typically if you have to explain the backstory of an example then it is too complicated and serves as a distraction from what you're teaching.
+- Don't be afraid of foo's and and bar's.
+Using them removes mental overhead, it's explicitly saying to the reader "don't worry about what this is, is could be anything"

 #### When writing api documentation...